lizmat/articles/sbom-3.md

 So what easier way would there be in Raku to have these constraints automatically checked for by `enum`, `subset`, and `class` constraints?

 Also, it is nigh impossible to add custom functionality to specific parts of a hash.
-And some custom functionality would be needed, and also: would allow much more flexibility with the creation of introspection tools.
+And some custom functionality would be needed, and would allow much more flexibility with the creation of introspection tools.

 So I opted for the creation of a class for each part of the CycloneDX 1.6 standard that was **not** a simple numerical or string value.
 This also allowed for more internal re-use, as some classes are actually attributes of more than one other class.